Im-Rises/Chip8topia/README.md

 Major:

+- [ ] Check all Xo-Chip opcode
+- [ ] Understnad why it doesn't draw correclty on t8nk game when drawing the main screen above the background drawing menu
 - [ ] Correct Xo-Chip Emulation (ram size etc...) (add a different error code depending if it is the Cpu, Ppu, etc...)

-- [-] Add safe and unsafe code version (set the callback error in Core and Cpu, and Ppu, the call it on error)
+- [ ] Add safe and unsafe code version (set the callback error in Core and Cpu, and Ppu, the call it on error)
 - [ ] Create an error code when calling Core.clock(); if it returns 1 it means it needs a screen refresh if 2 its an error and -1 means emulation issue, so the program should stop (also add a normal exit on EXIT opcode)
 - [ ] Add audio
+- [ ] Rename CommonPixelColor to OverlapPixelColor

 Minor: